security-force-monitor/research-handbook/source/source-source-specific.rst

 Where available, record the date and time that the source was published.
 This may different from the date of creation or upload.

 Although a timestamp for creation and upload dates and times may not be available, it is very likely that at least a publication date will be available for a source.
-If a publication date is not available for a source, the timestamp of the snapshot of the source found in the Internet Archive should be used in the ``source:uploaded_timestamp`` and this field should be left blank.
+If a publication date is not available for a source, the timestamp of the snapshot of the source found in the Internet Archive should be used in the :ref:`source:uploaded_timestamp` and this field should be left blank.

 Where the time zone is indicated, convert the timestamp to UTC.